topcoder-platform/challenge-api/README.md

 - S3_ENDPOINT: endpoint of AWS S3 API, for unit and e2e test only; default to `localhost:9000`

 ### Prepare
-- Start Local services.
+- Start Local services in docker.
-- Start Mock API.
 - Create DynamoDB tables.
 - Initialize ES index.
 - Various config parameters should be properly set.